 What we do

-We support people with learning disabilities - known as our Earthworkers – alongside our wonderful volunteers to manage 3.5 acres of beautiful eco-gardens in St Albans.
+We support people with learning disabilities - known as Earthworkers – and volunteers to manage 3.5 acres of beautiful eco-gardens in St Albans.
 Our discipline is called social and therapeutic horticulture.

-Our pilot project, Earthworks on Wheels, empowers Earthworkers to travel into the community to use the skills learned at Earthworks to care for the gardens of vulnerable people.
+Our pilot project, Earthworks on Wheels, empowers Earthworkers to go into the community to use skills learned at Earthworks to care for the gardens of vulnerable people.

-We engage with our local community through our monthly stall on the St Albans' farmer market, where we sell our produce.
+We engage with our local community through our monthly stall on the St Albans' Farmers Market, where we sell our produce.
 We invite the pubic to share our gardens and experience social inclusion at our seasonal events and workshops.

 By engaging with our wider community, we champion social inclusion, protection of the environment, and sustainability.